MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/scheduled-catch-up-scans-microsoft-defender-antivirus.md

 ## Quick scan versus full scan and custom scan

-When you set up scheduled scans, you can set up whether the scan should be a full or quick scan.
+When setting up scheduled scans, you can set up the scan to be a full, quick, or a custom scan.

 |Quick scan  |Full scan  | Custom scan |